noahjb/novi_cd_test/instructions/branch2.md

 ## Defining a Controller

 Angular Controllers control the data flow within Angular applications.
+Angular has many services that can be injected into controllers to be used within the controller code.
+So, we can inject only the services that we need.
+Our controller will use the `$scope` service to store properties and functions that will be available to the HTML.
+We'll use the `$http` service to make AJAX requests to our server.

 - [ ] Create a controller and render it